Flutter-OJT/TLO-GetX-Todo/README.md

 # getxassignment

-A Flutter CRUD project using getx.
+A Flutter CRUD project using getx with one not sutible.

 ## Getting Started